CharlesYiu/instance-decorators/README.md

 const { Instance } = require("instance-decorators")
 ```
 ### Step 2
-You have to first decide what you want your decorator to decorate and depending on your decision you will put 2 or 3 arguements for your function.
+You have to first decide what you want your decorator to decorate and depending on your decision you will put 2 or 3 arguments for your function.

 2 parameters: (target, name), 3 parameters: (target, name, descriptor)

-Then write your decorators by either giving it as an arguement or using it as a decorator for the method in a class.
+Then write your decorators by either giving it as an argument or using it as a decorator for the method in a class.
-#### Choice 1: giving it as an arguement
+#### Choice 1: giving it as an argument
 ```TypeScript
 // this decorator will only work on properties const decorator = Instance(function(target, name, descriptor) {